 Before you read any further, be sure to grab our free printable that can be filled out by kids of all ages that helps them focus on things to be thankful for.
 These make amazing keepsakes and are fun to read each year when Thanksgiving rolls around again.

-One of our favorite traditions has become reading the lists our kids have filled out each year and seeing how their lives and perspective changes.
+One of our favorite traditions has become reading the lists our kids have filled out each year.
+It’s so fun to see how their lives and perspective changes.
 You can enter your email below to have it sent right to your inbox.
 Print one off for each of your kids and be sure to pin this post so you can print the same thing off each year.

 One year my family was nearly all sick on Thanksgiving.
-So, we didn’t do anything on the actual holiday, but we celebrated Thanksgiving a few months after the fact when everyone was better.
+So, we didn’t do anything on the actual holiday.
+Rather, we celebrated Thanksgiving a few months after the fact when everyone was better.

 There are many years when we celebrate Thanksgiving on the Sunday after Thanksgiving because my husband had been working on the actual Thanksgiving day.
-The food really does all taste the same, and we did things just the same as we would have done them on Thanksgiving.
+The food really does all taste the same.
+And, we did things just the same as we would have done them on Thanksgiving.
 It was just on a different day.

 After all, when it’s all about spending time with family and focusing on being thankful it is as easy to do those things on a Sunday as it is on a Thursday.

 Thanksgiving is my favorite holiday since the focus really is on sharing faith, family, and good good all combined into one activity.
-The things we do in our family are generally low key, and some of them start in the week or two leading up to Thanksgiving itself.
+The things we do in our family are generally low key.
+Some of them start in the week or two leading up to Thanksgiving itself.
 I truly enjoy having a more laid back day, which is what we end up with.

 One thing I do to make preparing the Thanksgiving meal easier is to make what I can ahead of time.
 Many of the vegetable dishes can be made a few days ahead of time and so can the desserts.
 There have been many years when the only part of the Thanksgiving meal I’ve had to make on Thanksgiving is the turkey!